Skip to content

 Do I need all five SAP CX products?

 No. Each product works independently.
-Many organisations start with Sales Cloud V2 or Commerce Cloud alone and add products as needs evolve.
-The value of additional products increases as they share data — but there’s no requirement to implement all five.
+Many companies start with Sales Cloud V2 or Commerce Cloud alone and add products as needs evolve.
+The value of the extra products increases as they share data, but there’s no requirement to implement all five.
+I’d actually push back if a customer wanted to do all five at once.
+That’s a recipe for a messy project.

 How does SAP CX compare to Salesforce?

 SAP CX differentiates through native ERP integration (S/4HANA connectivity via BTP), strong B2B commerce capabilities (11-year Gartner MQ Leader), and the ability to run CX and ERP on a single cloud platform.
 Salesforce differentiates through ecosystem breadth and SFA market leadership.
-The choice typically depends on your existing technology landscape.
+The choice typically depends on your existing technology stack.
+If you’re already running SAP ERP, the answer is pretty crisp.

 What does an SAP CX implementation cost?